 At Wrenbury Primary School we know that attending school every day is crucial for learning, social skills and personal responsibility.

 The school must comply with Cheshire East Council's policy for good practice in managing attendance.

-We monitor attendance and inform parents by letter, where their child's attendance falls below 90% or is on the cusp of falling below 90% across a half term; if attendance falls below 90%, the Education Welfare Officer will become involved.
+We monitor attendance and inform parents by letter, where their child's attendance falls below 90% or is on the cusp of falling below 90% across a half term.
 The government has stated that any child who has attendance below 90% will be considered to be persistently absent .
 The government does not expect school to authorise absence for holidays in term time as this is detrimental to your child's education.
 Unauthorised attendance may result in a fine being given to parents by the local authority.

 Please read the Attendance Policy.